matvey00z/jopaper/README.md

-# JoyPaper
+# JoPaper

-JoyPaper generates random wallpapers by combining images published on https://joyreactor.cc
+JoPaper generates random wallpapers by combining images published on https://joyreactor.cc

 This project is NOT affiliated or in any way associated with JoyReactor.